***Updated on 10 May, 2021

-Mindfulness training has the potential to have a significant impact on the wellbeing and performance of your people and of your organisation as a whole, and businesses large and small and from all different industries are seeing a significant return on investment after implementing mindfulness programmes.
+Mindfulness strategies and trainings have the potential to have a significant impact on the wellbeing and performance of your people and of your organisation as a whole, and businesses large and small and from all different industries are seeing a significant return on investment after implementing mindfulness programmes.

 The overall success of a programme, however, will depend on a range of factors that should all be carefully considered before attempting to implement it.

-Key questions to consider when planning a mindfulness implementation include the following:
+Key questions to consider when planning a mindfulness strategies implementation include the following:

 Is the culture ready?